nikhatparvin/VLSI_and_E-CAD_LAB/ecadExperiments.md

 endmodule
 ```
-## 4. Design of 8-to-1 multiplexer and 1-to-8 demultiplexer
+## EXPERIMENT 4.
+Design of 8-to-1 multiplexer and 1-to-8 demultiplexer
 #### 4.1 Design of 8-to-1 multiplexer
 ```
 // Design file 8-to-1 multiplexer - mux8to1.v